 This file saves all configuration values such as image size, calibration, and all of the preferences from the Preferences Dialog.
 These values are restored from this file the next time the application is started.
 It should not be edited unless you know what you are doing.
 You may, however, remove it and it will be re-created (with default values) when the application starts.

-IV_Swinger2_starting.cfg
+IV_Swinger2_starting.cfg file

 This file is a copy of the IV_Swinger2.cfg file when the application most recently started.
 Differences between this file and the IV_Swinger2.cfg file represent changes made in the current (or most recent) session.

-Logs folder
+“logs” folder

 This folder contains one file for each session that the application is run (possibly spanning many runs).
 The log file contains debug information logged by the software.
-If the software detects a software bug, it may ask the user to send the log file to the developer; otherwise this is not likely to be useful for general users.
+If the software detects a software bug, it may ask the user to send the log file to the developer; otherwise, this is not likely to be useful for general users.

 Run folders and files